 The Granada Inn Motel invites you to enjoy the four seasons of the north while in Kalkaska during your next vacation, business trip or getaway.
 Enjoy our friendly atmosphere, spacious rooms and our convenient location on U.S. 131 just one block south of the M-72 light.
 Within walking distance you will find shopping, restaurants & entertainment.
 Don’t forget two of Kalkaska’s annual events the National Trout Festival & Winter Fest where there is fun for everyone!

 With over 80 lakes and 2500 miles of rivers and streams, the Kalkaska area draws sportsman and outdoor vacation enthusiasts from throughout the midwest.
 The headwaters of the Boardman River begin in and around the village of Kalkaska and the headwaters of the Manistee and Rapid Rivers are nearby.
 These blue ribbon trout streams are one reason for the celebration of the National Trout Festival.
 Also for the outdoor enthusiasts are the many parks and recreational areas nearby to enjoy picnicking, swimming, boating, fishing and hunting.
-Always available during the spring, summer and fall are the many beautiful and challenging golf courses in the area along with several biking and hiking trails.read more
+Always available during the spring, summer and fall are the many beautiful and challenging golf courses in the area along with several biking and hiking trails.
+Pets not allowed.read more

 Free Wi/Fi to guest